 School Partnerships Program

 The La Trobe University School Partnerships Program (SPP) works collaboratively with identified schools to raise awareness of higher education and inform career aspiration by providing access to a range of activities that engage students and their school communities.
-Created for Years 7-10, these activities are closely linked to curriculum and are designed to inform aspirations and aid motivation and learning confidence.
+These activities are closely linked to curriculum and are designed to inform aspirations and aid motivation, learning confidence and capability.